Explore how AWS is positioning itself among competitors in generative AI and what competition between technology behemoths means for other businesses.

 The basis of effective sick treatment is the complete and precise knowledge of a patient’s health condition.
 A proper diagnosis is as important as the medical intervention itself.
-Throughout the last years, engineers have developed many new types of machinery that help to examine a patient’s organism and gather information about its functioning.
-The introduction of a new technique increased the amount of data generated by healthcare organizations.
-The growth of data spawn increased the demand for computational and storage capacity.
-The traditional on-premise model of infrastructure seems to fail in attaining the new requirements.
+Throughout the last few years, engineers have developed many new types of machinery that help to examine a patient’s organism and gather information about its functioning.

-In 2021, Cloud services appear to be a huge enterprise.
-According to Gartner, the global spending on public cloud services is forecasted to reach $332.3 billion which is 23.1% higher than in 2020.
-Such growth of a market is caused by the wide popularity of cloud solutions.
+In 2021, Cloud services will be a vast enterprise.
+According to Gartner, global spending on public cloud services is forecasted to reach $332.3 billion, 23.1% higher than in 2020.
+The enormous popularity of cloud solutions causes such market growth.
 In 2021, 94% of businesses will take advantage of cloud services.
-The appetite for cloud computing is enforced by the emergence of such technologies as virtualization and containerization.
-Both technologies are useful for healthcare as well.
+The emergence of such cloud technologies as virtualization and containerization enforces the appetite for cloud computing in healthcare.
+Both technologies are helpful for the healthcare sector as well.

 Types of cloud computing